hoanganh1999/Tutorital.md/CodingTutorial2.md

     }

 ## 3. Combing everything together
-- Add the 'EnemyFollow' scipt to the enemy by dragging the script in the add component section of the enemy.
+- Add the 'EnemyFollow' script to the enemy by dragging the script in the add component section of the enemy.
 - Change the speed of the enemy to 10 and change the Stopping distance to 3 under the Inspector window.
 - Add the 'PlayerController' script to the player.
-- Change the Tag of the player to player under the Inspector window.
+- Change the Tag of the character to player under the Inspector window.
 - Test out the 'EnemyFollow' script by moving the player to see if the enemy will follow the player or not.